 In the background of the above photo, you can see our patient, Tom Seibert.
 Here, Tom is holding his rod in his iLimb hand.We'll see Tom again in a moment, fishing in the water.
 Since neither Tom nor Sam plan on getting wet, their myoelectric hands work just fine for them.
 Most myoelectric devices should not get wet.
 Myoelectric hands may also not be ideal for casting, as the grip may not allow for you to cast as you’d like.

-Our patient Alex Krueger (pictured below and at the top of the article) prefers to cast with his sound hand and reel with his activity-specific prosthesis (which he also uses for shooting).
+Our patient Alex Krueger (his arms are pictured below and that's him at the top of the article) prefers to cast with his sound hand and reel with his activity-specific prosthesis (which he also uses for shooting).
 One of the benefits of an activity-specific device is the efficiency it brings to a task — another is that it can be waterproof so that you don’t have to worry about getting it wet.

 Krueger-3